If your dreams don't scare you a little, they might not big enough.

 Support for young artists and adventurers through visual arts, music, cinema, and mountain exploration.

-The Bernard de Launoit prizes: 2025 Winners
+Bernard de Launoit Prizes: Winners 2026

 Through these awards, the Foundation seeks to continue Bernard’s moral legacy, his dynamism, and the values of transmission that were dear to him.